albrow/elara/README.md

 # Elara

-Elara is a a work-in-progress game which teaches you programming in a fun an interactive way :)
+Elara is a work-in-progress game which teaches you programming in a fun an interactive way :)

 ## Project structure